bnosac/doc2vec/README.md

 # doc2vec

 This repository contains an R package allowing to build `Paragraph Vector` models also known as `doc2vec` models.
 You can train the distributed memory ('PV-DM') and the distributed bag of words ('PV-DBOW') models.
+Next to that, it also allows to build a `top2vec` model allowing to cluster documents based on these embeddings.

-- It is based on the paper *Distributed Representations of Sentences and Documents* [[Mikolov et al.](https://arxiv.org/pdf/1405.4053.pdf)]
+- doc2vec is based on the paper *Distributed Representations of Sentences and Documents* [[Mikolov et al.](https://arxiv.org/pdf/1405.4053.pdf) while top2vec is based on the paper *Distributed Representations of Topics* [Angelov](https://arxiv.org/abs/2008.09470]
-- This R package is an Rcpp wrapper around https://github.com/hiyijian/doc2vec
+- The doc2vec part is an Rcpp wrapper around https://github.com/hiyijian/doc2vec
 - The package allows one
     - to train paragraph embeddings (also known as document embeddings) on character data or data in a text file
     - use the embeddings to find similar documents, paragraphs, sentences or words
+    - cluster document embeddings using top2vec
 - Note.
 For getting word vectors in R: look at package https://github.com/bnosac/word2vec, details [here](https://www.bnosac.be/index.php/blog/100-word2vec-in-r), for Starspace embeddings: look at package https://github.com/bnosac/ruimtehol, details [here](https://CRAN.R-project.org/package=ruimtehol/vignettes/ground-control-to-ruimtehol.pdf)

 ## Installation